Associate in Applied Science

 Auburn Hills Campus

 The Associate in Applied Science Degree in Construction Management Professional Program is designed for skilled trade workers that desire to advance their careers or obtain further construction management skills.
-It is designated as an extended degree program in that the student must complete 73 or more credit hours.
 This degree is optimal for those expecting to take their career to the supervisory level.
 Through this program, students will be exposed to basic business principles, as well as basic construction business principles.

 Skilled Trades (See aforementioned list description)